RandomFractals/sentimental.io/README.md

 >npm install

-# Copy .env.template file to .env for your local sentimental.io config and deployment
+# Save .env.template as .env for your local sentimental.io config and deployment

-follow links and instructions in .env.template for procruing Twitter and Alchemy API keys
+Follow links and instructions in .env.template for procruing Twitter and Alchemy API keys

 # Start node.js app